Apple is giving in and will allow apps like Netflix and Spotify to offer links to recording without going through the App Store

 A battle that took years

 This is without a doubt big change For many large companies, they have seen Apple’s limitations as a hindrance.
 Since it is intended to protect the user from scams and unsafe methods, the developers have been prohibited from offering alternative payment methods or even indicating that you can pay or create an account outside the app.
-Services like Spotify have sued Apple, while others like Netflix have managed to put a message saying that an in-app account cannot be created.
+Services like Spotify They took Apple to court For this reason, others like Netflix are able to put a message saying that an in-app account cannot be created.
 Of course, they also don’t provide any guide (because it’s not allowed) on how to create an account or even if they can do it from outside the app.

 Those who don’t seem to fall into this category of “reading” apps are two of the greats who have fought with Apple in recent years.
-On the one hand, Epic Games with its game “Fortnite” and on the other hand Basecamp with its mail app HEY.
+On the one hand Epic Games with their game “Fortnite” On the other hand Basecamp with your mail app.
 However, the two companies highlighted the controversy during 2020 None of them seem to be able to benefit from this change.

 More information | An apple